 If COVID-19 symptoms appear later this must be communicated immediately to the APSS Prevention Department.

-After 14 days without symptoms the quarantine period is considered complete and no further communication with the APSS is required.
+After a certain number of days without symptoms (to be indicated by the APSS) the quarantine period is considered complete and no further communication with the APSS is required.

 For more information please see the relevant APSS website (in Italian).

 Throughout the Province of Trentino all of the aforementioned national COVID-19 containment measures are in place in order to comply with the current Decree.
 Masks must always be worn in all indoor and outdoor spaces.
 Social distancing practices are still in place and masks are obligatory at all times while using all types of public transportation.

 If you are looking for live updates on the COVID-19 emergency during these days at home then tune in to Quarantine Radio!
 This English langauge radio program created especially for international students also offfers music, health tips, audio books, digital socializing and much more!